-IEC provides leadership to parents and families, as well as teachers, principals and other stakeholders in the education system.
+Inclusive Education Canada (IEC) provides leadership to parents, families, teachers, principals, and other stakeholders in the education system.

-IEC maintains a network of associates who provide advice and counsel and who act as resource persons for training and consulting activities.
-Participation in the network is flexible and able to accommodate needs and requirements as they emerge.
+We maintain a network of associates who provide advice and act as a resource for training and consulting activities.
+Participation in the network is flexible and able to accommodate various needs and requirements as they appear.

-IEC provides information on policy and principles of inclusion; classroom practice; school strategies; support strategies for students; support strategies for teachers; leadership; managing change for inclusion; parent and family issues; instruction and pedagogy; teacher training; and more.
+IEC also provides information on policy and principles of inclusion, which includes – classroom practice; school strategies; support strategies for students; support strategies for teachers; leadership; managing change for inclusion; parent and family issues; instruction and pedagogy; teacher training; and more.

-Inclusive Education Canada was officially launched as an NGO by the Canadian Association for Community Living during National Inclusive Education Week in February 2009.
+Inclusive Education Canada was officially launched as an Non-Governmental Organization (NGO) by the Canadian Association for Community Living during National Inclusive Education Week in February 2009.

 Benchmarks for Achievement